 This program is designed for English Language learners.

 |Transitions to EmploymentFull-time|

-This 10-month program is designed to provide employment preparation training for adults with mild cognitive developmental disabilities.
+This 10-month program is designed to provide employment preparation training for adults with mild developmental disabilities.
 Our post-secondary setting enables learners to further their education beyond high school to transition to the workforce.

 Through a combination of classroom and workplace training, you will acquire marketable skills, training on current equipment and understanding of current practices, and increased self-confidence while receiving ongoing, intensive support and mentoring from college staff.

 This program is also known as the Transitional Vocational Program.

 Develop your practical math skills to the level required for Alberta apprenticeship.